ratt-ru/tricolour/docs/usage.rst

         -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                              YAML config file containing parameters for the flagger in the 'sum_threshold' key.
+                              YAML config file containing parameters for the flagger in the 'sum_threshold' key. (default: )
         -if, --ignore-flags
         -fs {standard,polarisation}, --flagging-strategy {standard,polarisation}
                               Flagging Strategy.
 If 'standard' all correlations in the visibility are flagged independently.
 If
                               'polarisation' the polarised intensity sqrt(Q^2 + U^2
-                              + V^2) is calculated and used to flag all correlations in the visibility.
+                              + V^2) is calculated and used to flag all correlations in the visibility. (default: standard) -rc ROW_CHUNKS, --row-chunks ROW_CHUNKS
+                              Hint indicating the number of Measurement Set rows to read in a single chunk.
+Smaller and larger numbers will tend to respectively decrease or increase both memory usage and computational efficiency (default:
+                              10000)

 Sample Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~